WRF Real-data Initialization¶

 The WRF Preprocessing System (WPS) processes the input atmospheric and static fields and interpolates them to a user-defined domain.
 WPS output files are used as input to the WRF’s real.exe initialization program.

-Input for real-data cases originates from a previously-run coarser external analysis or forecast model (e.g., GFS), which is processed by WPS (See Required Input for Running WRF for details).
-WPS output serves as input files to the wrf.exe model, but it must first run through the real-data case initialization program, real.exe.
+Input for real-data cases originates from a previously-run coarser external analysis or forecast model (e.g., GFS), which is processed by WPS (See Required Input for Running WRF).
+WPS horizontally-interpolated output (met_em files) is processed by the real.exe program to create initial and boundary conditions that are then used by the WRF model.

 real.exe generates the following output:

-• Creates a lateral boundary file for the coarse domain (wrfbdy_d01)
+wrfbdy_d01 : A lateral boundary file for the coarse domain

 Note